 Another way to get around your daily ATM withdrawal limit is to withdraw money from a savings account instead.
 Withdrawing money from your savings is obviously not ideal, but it may be an option worth considering depending on your circumstances.

-Keep in mind that savings withdrawals are generally strictly limited to just a small number of transactions per month.
+Keep in mind that savings withdrawals are generally strictly limited to just a few transactions per month.

 Withdrawing Cash at a Branch